What are the best beaches in Fort Myers, Cape Coral, and Sanibel?

 - Bring a chair, not food.
 I love setting up my chair and watching all of the dogs run and play.
 I have to admit I have made the mistake of bringing a snack.
 This is not that kind of beach:) While not prohibited dogs will be dogs and will quickly seek out and beg, beg, beg, for any treats you have.

 - Toys: It’s a dog-eat-dog world.
-You can bring toys however unless you have an alpha pooch be aware that other dogs may want that special toy, and some dogs don’t share very well.
-We have found it’s better to have anything, or just a simple tennis ball you don’t mind leaving behind.
+You can bring toys, however, unless you have an alpha pooch be aware that other dogs may want that special toy, and some dogs don’t share very well.
+We have found it’s better not to have anything, or just a simple tennis ball you don’t mind leaving behind.

 Some Lovers Key Pointers.